 Meanwhile, the company’s logistics team was also coping with its own delays and performance issues.
 Deliveries were not reaching some stores fast enough.
 Wal-Mart implemented a centrally located warehouse system, where other distant branches sourced inventory from.
 The strategy worked seamlessly in the US, but in Brazil, the plan failed to take off.

-Localization Services Limitations
+Quality Localization Services and their Limitations

 One of the main takeaways from Wal-Mart’s international struggles is that localization is not a silver bullet.
 Having what the average company considers unlimited resources is also no guarantee for success!
 Without a comprehensive plan to identify, evaluate and validate markets, penetration will remain elusive.
 “When you build a castle you build the foundation first.
 Wal-Mart did it in reverse in Brazil,” explained a former Wal-Mart senior executive.
 “It is so hard to build a national chain when your system backbone is not in place.”